qwx9/notes/net/algorithms/text/exact.index.md

 and are preferred over cDAWG despite their advantages.

-Some operations are more difficult, such as finding the number of occurrences of W.
+Some operations are more difficult, such as finding the number of occurrences of P.
 This can still be achieved by keeping track of the numbers of equivalent subtrees in the suffix tree and adding them recursively.

-The most problematic is finding all occurrences of W in S.
+The most problematic is finding all occurrences of P in S.
 This data structure loses position information when subtrees are merged.
 Subtrees may be equivalent